 Wedding flowers infuse color, texture, and personality into so many aspects of your big day.
 From choosing your bridal bouquet to table arrangements, the choices can be seemingly endless.
-But one option you may not be considering yet?
+But what about one option you may not have considered yet?
 Silk flowers.

 Meet the Expert